XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 1. Press `M` + Right Click + Drag.
 Do this operation mutiple times to select all the control regions you want.
 2. Press `N` and `J` to choose the active region and the excluded region.
 3. Press `B` + Left Click + Drag.
 Perform the customized deformation.
+(optional) After deformation, click the `Record Deformation` button to store the geometry deformation process.

 #### Stage II Align 3DGS with Radiance Field
 4. Press `F6` to optimize the Gaussians to align them with the radiance field.

-### Saving and Reproducing the Deformation Process
+### Reproducing the Deformation Process
-After deformation, click the `Record Deformation` button to store the geometry deformation process.

 #### Case I: Load the Stored Deformation Process
-Reproduce the deformation process from the *pinocchio* example in the paper:
+Reproduce the deformation process from the *pinocchio*, *bunny* and *glove* example in the paper:
 1. Set k value of KNN to 8.
 2. Click the `Load Deformation` button to load the *deform.txt*
-3. Click the `Run Deformation` button to perform geometrical deformation in Stage I, press `H` to hide the highlights for control regions
+3. Click the `Run the input Deformation` button to perform geometrical deformation in Stage I, press `H` to hide the highlights for control regions
 4. Press `F6` to optimize the Gaussians to align them with the radiance field

 #### Case II: Load the Deformation from Scipt (code)